cyclr/docs/pages/managing-cyclr/09-connector-authentication-link.md

 This is an emailable link and token that allows your client to access Cyclr just to authenticate a particular account connector.

-* Go to the account that contains the connector you wish to authenticate.
+1. Go to the account that contains the connector you want to authenticate.
-* Open the **Connectors** menu.
+2. Open the **Connectors** menu.
-* Click **Edit Connector** next to the connector to be authenticated.
+3. Select **Edit Connector** next to the connector to be authenticated.
-* Click **Generate Setup Token**.
+4. Select **Generate Setup Token**.
-* Tokens generated here will expire after 5 minutes by default.
-If you wish, you can set a longer expiration using the date picker.
+  *  Tokens you generate here expire after 5 minutes by default.
+If you want, you can set a longer expiration using the date picker.
-* Click **Generate**.
-* You will be presented with a token and a link to a web page where your user can enter it.
+5. Select **Generate** to see the token and a link to a web page where your user can enter it.

 ![Animated Demo](./images/sign-in-token.gif)

-This token can only be used once so you may need to go through these steps again if your user starts but doesn't complete the authentication.
+> **Note**: This token can only be used once, so you may need to go through these steps again if your user starts but doesn't complete the authentication.